syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* When searching with an empty delimiter value, `TEXTBEFORE` matches immediately.
-It returns empty text when searching from the front (if instance_num is positive) and the entire text when searching from the end (if instance_num is negative).
+* If the delimiter is not found, a #N/A error is returned, unless if_not_found is specified.

-* `TEXTBEFORE` returns a `#VALUE!` error if instance_num = 0 or if instance_num is greater than the length of text.
+* if [instance_num] is equal to 0 or greater than the length of text, a `#VALUE!` error returned.

-* `TEXTBEFORE` returns a `#N/A` error if the delimiter isn’t contained in text.
+* Similar to `TEXTAFTER`, negative [instance_num] values search from the end of the string.

-* `TEXTBEFORE` returns a `#N/A` error if instance_num is greater than the number of occurrences of the delimiter in text.
+* The function supports both case-sensitive and case-insensitive search modes using the [match_mode] argument.